-What does Halloween, pumpkins and great grandmothers have in common?
+What do Halloween, pumpkins and great grandmothers have in common?
 My great-grandmother was originally from Russia.
 She suffered greatly there and came to America as a young woman.
 She lived with my family and I until she died.
 I was ten at the time.
 She was a tiny woman with long white hair and spoke English with a heavy Yiddish accent.
 I adored her and would run home from school to play with her.
+We love to share the 5 Simple Halloween Decorating Ideas.

 My grandma had a funny take on many American customs and traditions.
 Halloween was one of them.
 She believed that the children who came to the door for candy were begging.
 She would go on and on about no matter how poor she was in Russia, she never begged.
 We would make every attempt to explain how the children weren’t begging.
 However, we could never convince her otherwise.